paiva/terminal/README.md

 ![New Terminal](/images/terminal_new.png)

-This new shell provides you with a more flamboyant experince by integrating Tmuxinator with Oh-my-fish
+This new shell provides you with a more flamboyant experince by integrating Tmuxinator with Oh-My-Fish

 ### Tmuxinator
 ---